kieunam123/KieunamApp/README.md

 # KieunamApp
 React Native Application
-This is my first react native app learning react native
+<br/>This is my first react native app
+learning react native

 # HOW TO RUN